ergodiclife/duckdb-web/docs/api/c/api.md

 ### `duckdb_create_data_chunk`

 ---
-Creates an empty DataChunk with the specified set of types.
+Creates an empty data chunk with the specified column types.

-Note that the result must be destroyed with `duckdb_destroy_data_chunk`.
+The result must be destroyed with `duckdb_destroy_data_chunk`.

+* @param types An array of column types.
+Column types can not contain ANY and INVALID types.
+* @param column_count The number of columns.
+* @return The data chunk.

 #### Syntax